Opened: April 22, 1998, under the name “Countdown to Extinction”

 Requirements: Must be 40” or taller to ride

 Scary Factor: High.
 Dinosaur is one dark, loud, bumpy ride.
-Although there are no drops and the vehicles don’t move particularly fast, I would still characterize this as a more intense experience than Expedition Everest and the scariest ride at the Animal Kingdom.
+Although there are no drops more than a few feet and the vehicles don’t move particularly fast, this may still prove to be a more intense experience than Expedition Everest and the scariest ride at Animal Kingdom.

 Is It Too Scary?
-If your child (or you) had difficulty getting through any other ride at Disney then Dinosaur is probably not for them.
-I also wouldn’t recommend beginning the day with it if your child is prone to fear or easily rattled.
-It may “shut them down” for the rest of the day and they’ll be apprehensive about riding other attractions.
-The atmosphere the ride creates is one of danger, panic, and pure terror as you try to avoid meteors, dinosaurs, and ultimately your own extinction.
+DINOSAUR is not for those that had problems on any other Disney World attraction.
+Don’t visit this attraction early in the day if your child is prone to fear or easily rattled.
+It may “shut them down” for the rest of the day and they’ll be apprehensive about riding other attractions, no matter how innocuous they appear.
+The atmosphere the ride creates is one of danger, panic, and pure terror as riders try to avoid meteors, dinosaurs, and ultimately their own extinction.
 The ride is relentless and there is no time to stop and remind your youngster that they’re safe.
 Dinosaur is also much rougher than Test Track or other comparable rides and you may want to think twice if you run the risk of injuring your back or neck.
 Most adults and older children will enjoy the ride or at least not be frightened during it.

 Expect to Wait: Expect to wait 20 minutes or less most days.
 Before 10:30am, wait times are often ten minutes or less to get into the preshow video and then about five minutes after.
 Waits may peak at 50 minutes during the afternoon if the overall crowd level is a 9 or above.